Getting Divorced in Scottsdale

 Most family law matters, whether they are divorces, modifications, or whatever, have a critical moment.
 Frequently, the temporary hearing is the critical moment in a marriage dissolution.

-Too many parties reach this stage without an effective Phoenix divorce lawyer in their corner.
+Too many parties reach this stage without an effective Scottsdale divorce lawyer in their corner.
 Some petitioners initiate do-it-yourself divorces, and some respondents hesitate to hire counsel because they think the matter will be agreed.
 Unless a lawyer speaks for you at this hearing, a successful resolution might be out of reach.

 Temporary hearings usually occur about two weeks after petitioners file initial paperwork.
 At this hearing, the judge makes important decisions about child custody, alimony, and child support.
 Frequently, these interim orders are the blueprint for the final orders.